Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Glycemic Index

-While the specific number has not yet been calculated for the glycemic index value of black turtle beans, it can be assumed to also fall in the low category.
+While the specific number has not yet been calculated for the glycemic index value of black turtle beans, it can be assumed to fall in the low category.

 Acidity